Alaxe/gemini/README.md

 # Gemini
 A multplayer puzzle platformer for the web.
-You can check out the [demo][demo]

 ## How to install
 1. Install [NodeJS][node]